PeterCamilleri/CX16/docs/vm_ip.md

 That is a generalized 24 bit base address combined with a nimble 8 bit offset?

-Option 6 is shown below:
+Option 6, the most complex we'll examine here, is shown below:
 ![Option 6](../images/option6.png)

 Where: